nduaarte/nduaarte/README.md

   <img align="right" src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" />

 <p align="left">
-  👋 Hi, my name is Nycollas and I'm a FrontEnd developer in Brazil.
+  👋 Hi, my name is Nycollas and I'm a Mobile developer in Brazil.
 Currently focused on mobile applications with React Native.
 In addition to programming, I enjoy playing online games, playing basketball and traveling.

   💻 Enthusiast of the best web and mobile development technologies.
 In the future, contribute to the community and become FullStack using NodeJs.
 </p>